Serve in aHighball (max 10oz/300ml)

 4 POUR cachaça (stored in the freezer), coconut liqueur and pineapple juice (also chilled) into the shaker base or glass used to muddle and swirl to rinse before pouring into serving glass.
 STIR to ensure all ingredients are well mixed.

-5. Crack (rather than crush) four to five large ice cubes and drop into serving glass.
+5. Use an Ice Tapper to crack (rather than crush) four to five large ice cubes and drop into serving glass.
 STIR before topping with more ice and serve with a stirrer (but no straws).

 In drink circles, tropical usually spells sweet.
 This drink has a tropical flavour but a definite adult sourness.